laurilehmijoki/learn-reactive-programming-with-bacon.js/flatMap.md

 ## Changing the structure of a stream with `flatMap`

-We can think of a stream as a container for asynchronous values.
+We can think of a stream as a context for asynchronous values.
 With the `map` combinator we can transform the value *in* the stream, but what if want to change the structure of the stream?
 We need to use `flatMap`.